 The catalogue is therefore composed of several lists in order to meet the needs of different users.

-For agricultural species, VCUS testing is vigilant about conducting testing in conditions that are representative of farming in France.
+For agricultural species, VCUS testing is vigilant about conducting trials in conditions that are representative of farming in France.
 CTPS tests are not carried out with the aim of achieving maximum yield.
 Some examples:

 Variety testing for registration studies produce a description of the main varietal characteristics, such as earliness, behaviour towards major diseases and pests, resistance to climatic incidents (e.g. winter cold), size and wearing of the plant.
 This description, which is specified in post-registration studies, provides a first basis for judging the adaptation of a variety to a cropping system.